DD2XAlpha/Calculator_Simple_RUBY/README.md

 You can see the code and it have val1 and val2 = gets.chomp and then val1 and val2 = .to_i to translate them from text to numbers.

-Update v0.2
+Update v0.2.1
 -Added support for +, -, /, *

-Next update will be the translate to english :)
+Next updates will support decimals.

+Please support my work and help me :)